AbhishekNair050/Vegetable-Classification/README.md

 - Increase classification accuracy with more training data, hyperparameter tuning etc.
 - Support detection and counting of more vegetable categories.
-- Improve nutrition estimates using a larger nutrition dataset.
 - Deploy the GUI as a web application.
 - Optimize the object detector for faster inference.